The Outflow of the B335 Protostar II: After the Outburst: Summary and Conclusions

-We study the spectra at selected positions in the blue-shifted outflow cavity that are not part of the jet.
+We have studied the spectra at selected positions in the blue-shifted outflow cavity that are not part of the jet.
 The continuum slope indicates rapid increase of the extinction toward the protostar, with an increase of approximately A$_V$ = 200 mag in the inner $4\arcsec$ towards the protostar, which establishes a lower limit for the total extinction towards the protostar.
 In the 4–5 $\mu$m region, these scattered light spectra are dominated by ice features: $^{12}$CO$_2$ and $^{12}$CO are in deep saturation, and both show evidence of short and long-wavelength wings in their profile, indicating a contribution from larger grains.
 The rarer isotopologues $^{13}$CO$_2$ and $^{13}$CO are detected without saturation, as are OCN$^-$ and OCS.
 The features of $^{13}$CO$_2$, OCN$^-$, and OCS show strongly increasing optical depth towards the protostar, but no evidence of further chemical evolution closer to the protostar.

-We have studied the emission of gaseous CO in the bipolar nebula associated with B335 and find that close to the protostar, CO is in emission, with low radial velocities, consistent with the systemic velocity of the B335 molecular core.
-CO emission is strongly blue-shifted in the jet shock fronts, in particular the strong young shock front 3E.
-We find CO absorption at distances from the protostar beyond the position of Shock 3E.
+We have mapped the emission of gaseous CO in the bipolar nebula associated with B335 and find that close to the protostar, CO is in emission, with low radial velocities, consistent with the systemic velocity of the B335 molecular core.
+We have found CO absorption at distances from the protostar beyond the position of Shock 3E, indicating absorption by warm gas within the outflow cavity.

 \facilities{JWST (NIRCam, NIRSpec), MAST, IRSA, WISE, NEOWISE, Spitzer, ALMA}